 What Can Patients Expect?

 Along with inlays and onlays, we also use the CEREC 3D computer system to make crowns in just one visit – about a 90 minute appointment.
-After the decay is removed and the tooth is prepared, patients have the tooth and surrounding areas scanned with a small 3D camera.
+After the decay is removed and the tooth is prepared, the tooth and surrounding areas are scanned with a small 3D camera.
 The digital impression is more precise than traditional impressions.
 After a digital impression is captured, our dentists use computer software to design a custom crown that fits precisely over the healthy tooth structure.
 The crown is then milled from porcelain material, and tried in the mouth.
-Finally, the crown is it is cemented and the bite is adjusted.
+Finally, the crown is cemented and the bite is adjusted.